 Building at the intersection of finance & intelligence.

-A finance professional on the private equity and M&A track — I build the AI tools that source, score, and pressure-test deals.
+A finance professional on the private equity and M&A track, bridging finance and AI — I build the tools that source, score, and pressure-test deals.

 130+